 - Manage any devices with an internet connection

-- No more additional fee for upgrade or serve maintenance in systems
+- No more additional fee for upgrading or serve maintenance in systems

 - No system investment cost

 ConnectPOS is the most appropriate choice for security information customers when providing a cloud-based POS system.
-For generals e-commerce sellers, ConnectPOS have numerous advantages to grow to hack, included:
+For generals e-commerce sellers, ConnectPOS have numerous advantages to grow to hack, including:

 - Real-time synchronization: Stocks between the store and POS systems will be updated consistently in real-time.

-- Click-and-Collect: Customers can finish checkout financial transactions in online systems and pickup stocks in physical stores, and also, refund, exchange, etc give a better and proactive experience when shopping.
+- Click-and-Collect: Customers can finish checkout financial transactions in online systems and pick up stocks in physical stores, and also, refund, exchange, etc give a better and more proactive experience when shopping.

 - Multiple Payment Methods: With ConnectPOS, the payment methods accepting varied ways of payment such as debit/credit cards, cash, gift cards, or even reward points, help to make it more convenient for customers to checkout.

 You can find more highlight features about ConnectPOS in these platforms below:

 A mobile POS system or ‘mPOS’ is when a smartphone, tablet, or other mobile device acts as a point of sale terminal.
 All you need to do is use your mobile phone, turn on the POS software and start selling.

 One of the biggest advantages of mPOS systems is that they are highly portable and they allow you to quickly sell on the spot.

 Since these solutions do not take up too much space, mobile POS systems are popular in small retail stores and fast food establishments.
 And depending on your supplier, your mobile POS system may also offer features like loyalty programs, reporting, inventory management, and more.